 Spring & summer events

-Our annual Summer Institute will offer three onsite workshops at the Marillac Center, in Leavenworth, KS, July 5-24, 2023.
+Our annual Summer Institute will offer five onsite workshops at the Marillac Center, in Leavenworth, KS, July 9-30, 2024.
 Choose to attend one or several workshops, it's your choice.
 All workshops include overnight accommodations at the Marillac Center.
-Enjoy the convenience of having a private bedroom and bathroom, along with linen service, wi-fi, meals, and breaks.
-Because of COVID restrictions, the workshops are limited to 23 participants each.
+Enjoy the convenience of having a private bedroom and bathroom, linen service, wi-fi, meals, and breaks.
+If you are traveling from abroad and need additional nights to adjust to the time zone change (at your expense), please let us know so we can accommodate your needs if possible.

 Ethical Issues in Vocation and Formation Ministry